-Liverpool is relatively small city centre which makes for an ideal night out with clubs and bars on every corner.
-There's a few areas to target primarily, from Concert Square’s in your face beats to Seel Street’s laid back indie vibe, there’s truly something for everyone.
+Liverpool has a relatively small city centre which makes for an ideal night out with clubs and bars on every corner.
+There are a few areas to target primarily, from Concert Square’s in your face beats to Seel Street’s laid-back indie vibe, there’s truly something for everyone.

 The Baltic Triangle